PROJECTS

 Archaeological Monitoring - Wells, Maine

-Arcudigm recently completed aerial and terrestrial mapping of an archaeological site dating back to the Paleoindian period (10,000 year old) in Wells, Maine – representing some of Maine’s deeply entrenched history.
-The project established a site datum (+/- 2 cm accuracy) used to create the topographical and graphical models that will be used by the University of Southern Maine to orient archaeological maps from excavations performed between 1995-2005 as well as public outreach and education.
+Arcudigm recently completed aerial and terrestrial mapping of a 10,000-year-old Paleoindian archaeological site in Wells, Maine, a significant part of the state’s history.
+The project established a highly accurate site datum (±2 cm), enabling the creation of topographical and graphical models.
+These models will assist the University of Southern Maine in aligning archaeological maps from excavations conducted between 1995 and 2005 and support public outreach and education efforts.

 Archaeological Monitoring - Milo, Maine